 At the entrance of the adidas World of Sports in Herzogenaurach, 30 days ago.
 Time to become a member of the adidas tribe.
 Even though I’ve worked for a couple of companies before, these are my first ‘real’ steps in corporate life.
 I’m confident I prepared as best as possible for today.
-I soaked up the stories on the adidas Group blog and corporate website and I studied the annual report.
+I soaked up the stories on GamePlan-A.com and the corporate website and I studied the annual report.
 Still, I’m curious to find out what working here will be like.
 What’s the peoples’ spirit?
 Are there any unwritten rules to follow?
 This is an attempt to summarize the many impressions I’ve had during my first 30 days.
 “No suit and tie on the first day”.
 This is what everybody I’ve met and who I happened to deal with at adidas told me.
 But do they really know?
 I chose a sporty sweater and a pair of new adidas Boost running shoes in black but I have to admit I was a bit worried I might be underdressed on my first day at work.
-After all, the adidas Group is a huge public company with over 50,000 employees all over the world.
+After all, adidas is a huge public company with over 50,000 employees all over the world.
 In some ways it must be a bit ‘corporate’, formal and conservative.
 Luckily, I was wrong on this one and on my first day did not see even a single suit.

 Forget about suit and tie

 Looking back, I can tell you that I really had no clue.
 What I experienced during the first few days was nothing less than a cultural shock.